 This weblog is an offshoot of my family history project surrounding the historical stained glass windows created by the colonial Victorian stained glass firm, “Ferguson & Urie 1853-1899.”

 Over the years of researching Ferguson & Urie stained glass, I have come across many other fabulous newspaper articles about stained glass windows created by other artists and studios that are just too good to ignore.
 Whilst I have tried to remain focused on my research of the Ferguson & Urie Company, I have eventually conceded that I should at least pair any historic newspaper articles I come across with any photos I may have taken of these historic stained glass windows.

 The quality and craftsmanship of the stained glass varies greatly between artists and studios.
-It’s up to your own taste to determine what is breathtaking or mediocre.
-In any case, you have to consider the amount of workmanship that goes into the entire construction of the windows which is an incredible art form on its own.
+Your own taste will determine what you think is breathtaking or mediocre.
+In any case, you have to consider the amount of workmanship that goes into the entire construction of the stained glass windows which is an incredible art form on its own.